apo-li/quiz-app/README.md

 # quiz-app
-A real-time quiz app, thesis project, currently under construction.
+Thesis project.
+An app for quiz creation and real-time quizzes, currently under construction.